 So we took him home….not knowing that after less than 12 hours home with us, he would have gone into cardiac arrest caused by dehydration.
 And the best advice I was given by one of his NICU doctors while he was on life support is sure breast is best, but follow with the bottle.

 This way you know your baby has eaten enough….if only I could go back in time.

 I still have many, many days of guilt and questions – what if I would’ve just given him a bottle?
 And anger because how would I have known.
-I remember when Stella was born, and she was always quiet.
+I trusted my health care professionals to protect my baby from harm.
+I remember when Stella, my daughter was born, and she was always quiet.
 I kept asking the nurses what was wrong with her.
 They said nothing.
 She’s doing what she’s supposed to.
 Sleeping.
 Eating.
 And it was then that I realized that it wasn’t normal for a newborn to cry as much as Landon did.
-He was just crying out from his hunger.
+He was just crying our from his hunger.
 But I didn’t know.
 I should’ve known.
 I still struggle daily feeling as though I failed him.